dnesteryuk/whisperer/README.md

 It is very useful, when you need dynamically generate instances of a factory.

-#### Inheritance in fixture builders
+#### Inheritance in cassette builders

-If you need to generate almost the same VCR fixture, but with a bit differ data, you can do it via inheritance:
+If you need to generate almost the same VCR cassette, but with a bit differ data, you can do it via inheritance:

 ```ruby
 Whisperer.define(:robb_stark, parent: :arya_stark) do